-Coupling: The trailer connecting mechanism by which the connection is actually made to the trailer hitch.
+Coupling: The trailer connecting mechanism by which the connection is made to the trailer hitch.
 This does not include any structural member, extension of the trailer frame, or brake controller.

-Hitch: The connecting mechanism including the ball support platform and ball and those components that extend and are attached to the towing vehicle including extend and are attached to the towing vehicle, including bumpers intended to serve as hitches.
+Hitch: The connecting mechanism including the ball support platform and ball and those components that extend and are attached to the towing vehicle, including bumpers intended to serve as hitches.